 Employees love having the privilege of taking paid leave (almost as much as having a day off on a public holiday).
 Fair warning though about messing with an employee’s leave balance or incorrectly setting up their leave accruals – that’s definitely not on!
 KeyPay’s existing leave automation functionality makes managing employees’ leave a breeze.
 Furthermore, our new enhancements with configuring leave accruals truly make this aspect of employment a ‘set and forget’ activity.

 So, what are these new enhancements you ask?
-They are:

 - Setting a leave category to accrue based on the employee’s leave year;